PeterNaydenov/signals/README.md

 `Effects` are function that will be executed immediately after change of a watched state or computed state.
 If effect watches a state, will be executed imidiately after the state change.
 Effects that watch computed states are executed after next call when the value of that computed state is re-evaluated.

+### What else?
 Signal entities are living in a entity - `signal-nest`.
 Signal-nest is like a storage for related signal entities.
 Smaller size of the nest will work faster, will be easyer to understand the relations among signal entities.
 Nothing stops you from creating single signal-nest for everything but multiple signal-nests are more developer friendly.

+Provide a validation function for signal states.
+Check if value is valid and then set it.

+## How it looks like

 ```js
 import signal from '@peter.naydenov/signals';